-Employees shall receive two (2) hours at the straight time rate of pay per eight (8) hours shift of Standby Duty.
+Employees shall receive one and one-half (11/2)two (2) hours at the straight time rate of pay per eight (8) hours shift of Standby Duty.
 An employee assigned to standby duty who is called back shall receive both standby pay and call back compensation in accordance with the pay provision of Section 11.4.2 Short Notice Call Out for time worked.